hunter-teacher-cert/fall-2022-ethics-work-jenna0704/week03/privacy_terms.md

 TASK: Write up a short summary comparing and contrasting.
 Include an overview of what data is collected and maintained and how they may or may not use it.

+# Coding Rooms vs CodeHS

+Both Coding Rooms and CodeHS aim to collect only the information necessary to provide user with a better learning or teaching experience.

+* Both Coding Rooms and CodeHS only collect and store Personal Infomration that users knwingly enter on the Service.
+Personal Information includes information that can be used to identify or contact an individual, such as name and emial address.
+For teachers, CodeHS collects information about the school to verify teaching status.
+* Both Coding Rooms and CodeHS collect technical data automatically.
+Information collected automatically are: IP addresses, browser type, Internet serice provider, platform type, device type, operating system, communication data, date and time stamp of access, and other similar information.
+Both platforms assure that the Log Information they collected automatically is statistical data does not by itself include Personal Information.
+They are using it to provide and improve their Serivces.
+* Since CodeHS is an interactive online learning platform offering computer science and programming instruction, it also collects information such as student code, programs, projects, grades, and uploaded files.
+CodeHS collects information about student projects, including their responses, attemps made, and time taken.
+This allows teachers to assess and monitor students' progress.
+* Both Coding Rooms and CodeHS do not sell or rent Personal Information to any third party for any purpose, including advertising or marketing.
+They do not allow any advertising on their services.
+They restrict access to user information to employees, contractors and agents who need to know that infomration in order to process it.
+These people are subject to strict contractual security standards and confidentiality obligations.
+* CodeHS included information related to the Children's Online Privacy and Protection Act ("COPPA").
+They only collect Personal Information through the Services from a child under 13 where that student's school, district, and/or teacher has agreed to obtain parental consent for that child to use the Services and disclose Personal Information.
+Coding Rooms did not mention COPPA in their privacy policy.
+* CodeHS will delete a user's Personal Information 4 years after the user's last login to the Service.
+Coding Rooms did not explain how they delete information collected in their privacy policy.